fetaplop/m3-project-client/README.md

 ## Instructions

 You need to clone, do npm install and run both the server and client to run this app in dev mode.
-Check the link at the bottom of this readme to find a link to the deployed version instead!
-Please note that
+To see how the app works, check the link at the bottom of this readme to find a link to the deployed version instead!
+Please note that since the platform (Heroku) is free of charge, it might take a little while for the server to wake up and there is nothing I can do about it.

 ## User Stories